Delirium in the Hospitalized Older Adult - Lauren Marshall, PA-C

 American Nurses Credentialing Center (ANCC)

-The University of Wisconsin-Madison School of Nursing, Continuing Education in Nursing designates this live activity for a maximum of 1.0 ANCC contact hour (of which 0.50 is eligible for pharmacotherapeutic credit).
+The University of Wisconsin-Madison School of Nursing, Continuing Education in Nursing designates this enduring activity for a maximum of 1.0 ANCC contact hour (of which 0.50 is eligible for pharmacotherapeutic credit).

 Continuing Education Units